bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Autographa-Live-User-Interface-Overview/Settings-User-Interface/p1-2-3-5-mnge-ref.md

 ---

-**Manage Reference Texts** settings help you to manage the reference texts that you import.
+**Manage Reference Texts** settings helps you to manage the reference texts that you import.
 Example : Renaming the reference text and removing the reference text

 Figure 1.2.1.7 displays the **Manage Reference Texts** screen and its options